Choose the health content that’s right for you, and get it delivered right in your inbox.

 We're always here for you, but when conditions are most dangerous, you may not be able to travel to us.
 By downloading the eCare app, you can be seen in real-time by a licensed medical provider via a secure streaming online video connection.
 This type of medical visit is ideal for the following medical concerns:

 - Lower back pain

 - Urinary tract infections

 - Coughs, colds, bronchitis and flu

 Simply download the app at no cost on any smartphone or tablet by searching for eCare or Florida Hospital eCare and then follow the directions to request a virtual visit with a Florida Hospital medical provider.
 Most eCare visits are available in less than 10 minutes from the time of request.

-If you or a loved one needs medical attention after a hurricane or other weather event, come in to one of the Florida Hospital Centra Care Urgent Care locations or schedule an appointment online at centracare.org.
-You can also call toll-free at 844-259-6090.
+If you or a loved one needs medical attention after a hurricane or other weather event, come into one of the Florida Hospital Centra Care Urgent Care locations or schedule an appointment online at centracare.org.
+You can also call toll-free at Call844-259-6090.